Seguaz/Seguaz/README.md

 ---

-## 🚀 Sobre Mí
+## 🚀 About Me

-Soy una desarrolladora apasionada por crear soluciones web personalizadas y ofrecer servicios informáticos de calidad.
-Me especializo en el desarrollo de páginas web a código, priorizando la optimización, el diseño responsive y la mejor experiencia de usuario.
+I'm a passionate developer focused on creating custom web solutions and providing quality IT services.
+I specialize in code-based web development, prioritizing optimization, responsive design, and the best user experience.

-### 🎯 ¿Qué ofrezco?
+### 🎯 What do I offer?

-- 🌐 **Desarrollo de páginas web** a medida con código optimizado
+- 🌐 **Custom web development** with optimized code
-- 💼 **Servicios informáticos** generales y consultoría
+- 💼 **General IT services** and consulting
-- 🎨 **Diseño web responsive** adaptado a todos los dispositivos
+- 🎨 **Responsive web design** adapted to all devices
-- ⚡ **Optimización y rendimiento** para sitios web rápidos
+- ⚡ **Optimization and performance** for fast websites
-- 🔧 **Soporte técnico** y mantenimiento continuo
+- 🔧 **Technical support** and continuous maintenance

 ---

-## 🛠️ Tecnologías y Herramientas
+## 🛠️ Technologies & Tools

 ### Frontend
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)